LoveLeoson/Parallel-Sudoku-Solver-in-C/README.md

-# Parallel-Sudoku-Solver-in-C
+# A Parallel Sudoku solver in C
-A Parallel Sudoku solver written in C
+A parallel sudoku solver written in C for varying board sizes.